-Matt Woodham joined the Cumberland School of Law faculty as an assistant professor of law and assistant director of trial advocacy in August 2021.
+Matt Woodham is an assistant professor of law and assistant director of advocacy programs at Cumberland School of Law.

 Woodham, a member of Cumberland School of Law’s class of 2015, has extensive litigation experience through his previous work as an assistant public defender for Tuscaloosa County.
 In that role, he represented clients charged with offenses ranging from DUI to capital murder.
 He also taught in-office seminars on evidence and cross examination and was a National Criminal Defense College graduate.

 While working at the Tuscaloosa County Public Defender’s Office, Woodham volunteered as a coach for Cumberland’s National Trial Team.
 He participated in coaching teams that won numerous awards and competitions including:

 - Winner of the 2017 National Trial Advocacy Competition;

 - Semifinalist at the 2018 National Trial Advocacy Competition;

 - Regional Champions of the 2018 National Trial Competition;